 Daniel P.W.A.
-Sommers has been practising alternative dispute resolution, civil litigation, and criminal defence law for a decade, and has litigated, negotiated, and settled over a thousand cases.
-He has extensive training and experience in resolving conflict and has litigated cases at every level of Court in Ontario, as well as at the Supreme Court of Canada.
+Somers Daniel Sommers has been practising alternative dispute resolution, civil litigation, and criminal defence law for over a decade, and has litigated cases at every level of Court in Ontario, as well as at the Supreme Court of Canada.
+He has extensive experience in resolving conflict and has litigated cases at every level of Court in Ontario, as well as the Supreme Court of Canada.

-Over the years Daniel has served in the Canadian Army Reserve as an infantry soldier, armour officer, and infantry officer.
-He now serves as a reserve legal officer with the Office of the Judge Advocate General.
+Over the years Daniel has served in the Canadian Army Reserve as an Infantry soldier, Armoured Officer and Infantry Officer.
+He now serves as a Reserve Legal Officer with the Office of the Judge Advocate General.

-Afton Maisonneuve is a Solicitor at Kelly Santini LLP in Ottawa and a reservist in the Infantry (Cameron Highlanders of Ottawa).
-She is a former varsity athlete (uOttawa Gee-Gees women’s Rugby & Quebec provincial Rugby team), and a graduate of the University of Ottawa’s National Program, with a degree in Civil Law (LL.L) and Common Law (J.D.).
+Afton Brooke Maisonneuve is Legal Counsel for TekSavvy Solutions Inc. and a reservist in the Infantry with the Cameron Highlanders of Ottawa.
+She is a former varsity athlete and a graduate of the University of Ottawa’s National Program, with a degree in Civil Law (LL.L) and Common Law (J.D.).
 She was called to the Ontario Bar in 2018.
-Her bachelor’s degree is in International Development and Globalization from the University of Ottawa.
-She currently practices in real-estate, corporate and estates and her main interests in academy are military law, constitutional law and international humanitarian law.
-She is the winner of the 2017 Canadian Bar Association’s Sword & Scale essay contest with her paper titled Neither Charity nor Special Treatment: Amendments to Sustainably Modernize the Canadian Forces Members and Veterans Re-establishment and Compensation Act, which she wrote during her articles.
-She is also published in the area of medical assistance in dying and is mentioned in the Oxford Handbook of the Canadian Constitution for her work on Amending the Constitution of Canada.
-Afton spends her free time playing sports, cooking, spending with friends & family, and volunteering.
+She has practiced in real-estate, corporate, estate planning/administration and currently practices in various areas of private law including contracts, construction, and technology infrastructure.
+Her main academic interests are military law, constitutional law and international humanitarian law.
+She is the winner of the 2017 Canadian Bar Association’s Sword & Scale essay contest with her paper titled Neither Charity nor Special Treatment: Amendments to Sustainably Modernize the Canadian Forces Members and Veterans Re-establishment and Compensation Act and she is published in the area of medical assistance in dying and is mentioned in the Oxford Handbook of the Canadian Constitution for her work on Amending the Constitution of Canada.

 Commander Fredrik Holst, Swedish National Defence College, firstname.lastname@example.org